gazealytics/gazealytics-master/README.md

 ```

 This starts a server in development mode at http://localhost:8080/.
-pyopencl is not required unless working with saccade bundling visualisations
+pyopencl is not required unless working with saccade bundling visualizations

 ## Team
 The toolkit is developed by: